Over the last four years, I’ve had more than 10 different Eero configurations in my house.

 With my maximum ISP speed of 117Mbps and only a few WiFi 6 devices, it was hard to see any impact WiFi 6 had on my network.

-Eero comes in five different flavors.
+Eero comes in five different sizes.
 Each has a glossy white finish and is more attractive than a traditional black router with antennas pointing out of it.

 You can put them anywhere in your house without them being distracting.